KryeKuzhinieri/Stock-Market-Feature-Engineering/readme.md

-These features were enginered with the help of my friend **Alixsander Haj Saw**
+These features were engineered with the help of my friend **Alixsander Haj Saw**

 # Table of Contents
 - [Introduction](#introduction)